-You can make arrangements directly with a funeral establishment or through a memorial society or funeral consumer group or organization.
+You can also make arrangements directly with a funeral establishment or through a memorial society or funeral consumer group or organization.
 Memorial societies and funeral consumer groups or organizations are nonprofit entities that provide information about preplanning funerals and disposition.
-They do not offer funeral services and are not regulated by the Cemetery and Funeral Bureau, although they are regulated under Federal and State nonprofit laws.
-To find a funeral establishment, memorial society, or funeral consumer organization, ask friends and relatives for referrals, or check the phone book Yellow Pages or Internet listings.
+They do not offer funeral services and are not regulated by the Cemetery and Funeral Bureau.

-(NOTE: Many funeral entities that use the word "society" in their names are for-profit businesses.
-If an organization's nonprofit status is important to you, confirm that status prior to making arrangements.)
+There are some funeral establishments or other entities that use the word "society" in their names and are for-profit businesses.
+If an organization's nonprofit status is important to you, confirm that status prior to making arrangements.